drfoxvet/drfoxvet-net/site/content/post/cats-why-they-should-be-enclosed-and-not-roam-free.md

 Feline parvovirus, which has a high incidence in unvaccinated cat populations, can also be passed on to raccoons and foxes .( PARVOVIRUSES (PARVOVIRIDAE) | Cats, Dogs and Mink Colin R. Parrish, in Encyclopedia of Virology (Second Edition), 1999)

- Feline scabies (Notoedres cati and Sarcoptes scabiei  )  are a parasitic skin infestation which can decimate wolf packs and infect foxes, coyotes, bobcats and other wildlife as well as humans and can be spread by free-roaming cats infested by these mites.  ( See Error!
-Hyperlink reference not valid.Jul 19, 2019 — A dedicated TNR advocate struggles to find help for the feral cats).
+ Feline scabies (Notoedres cati and Sarcoptes scabiei  )  are a parasitic skin infestation which can decimate wolf packs and infect foxes, coyotes, bobcats and other wildlife as well as humans and can be spread by free-roaming cats infested by these mites.

 CATS KILLING SONGIRDS AT RISK FROM “SONGBIRD FEVER” Birds can carry Salmonella bacteria which can make cats ill and even die from this bacterial infection which can also be passed on from the cats to humans in the home.